alihaider01-cs/android-mobile-application/README.md

 This project demonstrates practical implementation of important Computer Science and software development concepts.

-### Object-Oriented Programming
+## Object-Oriented Programming

-Used Kotlin classes and structured components to organize application functionality.
+Kotlin classes and structured components were used to organize application functionality and maintain a modular codebase.

-### Data Management
+## Data Management

-Implemented local storage and serialization for persistent task information.
+Local storage and serialization were implemented to maintain persistent task information.

-### Software Architecture
+## Software Architecture

-Used Android architecture components to separate UI and application logic.
+Android architecture components were used to separate the user interface from application logic and data management.

-### Event-Driven Programming
+## Event-Driven Programming

-Handled user interactions, notifications, reminders, and timer events.
+The application handles user interactions, notifications, reminders, timer events, and other system events.

-### Concurrency & Background Processing
+## Concurrency & Background Processing

-Used coroutines and Android background components for operations that should not block the UI.
+Coroutines and Android background components were used to perform operations without blocking the main UI thread.

-### User Interface Design
+## User Interface Design

-Created multiple screens focused on usability and productivity.
+Multiple screens were designed with a focus on usability, simplicity, and productivity.

 ---